SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-07-20-choosing-the-right-data-provider.markdown

  |
 | ![src=]() |

-Everlive would work but does not currently support FB auth and did not want the hassle of two authentication systems to handle.&nbsp; Using the native SDK instead of the cloud sync works fine but is a bit overkill in this case.
+Everlive would work but does not currently support FB auth and did not want the hassle of two authentication systems to handle.
+Using the native SDK instead of the cloud sync works fine but is a bit overkill in this case.

  |
 | ![src=]() |